How to Build Your Credit Score

 As the month of June winds down and graduation parties conclude, the promise of “summer fun” and time off appeals to many of us.
 However, recent college graduates, whether they are headed into graduate school into new jobs, have an entirely new world to navigate that includes more than the bright summer sun.

 Collectively, recent college graduates have a massive burden in the form of mounting student debts.
 The average student graduates with nearly $30,000 worth of loans and many also carry some credit card debt as well.
-This, coupled with the burden of adjusting to life (and expenses) in the real world means that, perhaps for the first time in their lives, these young twenty-somethings must take control of their finances with an eye towards the future.
+This, coupled with the burden of adjusting to life (and expenses) in the real world means that, perhaps for the first time in their lives, these young twenty-somethings must take control of their finances with an eye towards the future, and doing so incorrectly could result in a lifetime of debt, and not even the best company to repair credit can help at that point.
 This means considering purchases, and creating a budget with their long term financial goals and the outlook of their career fields and aspirations in mind.

 One important step in that process is building credit in a responsible way.
-Assuming that most college grads have at least some debt, whether it be student loans, car loans, credit card debt or some combination of these, properly managing their finances into the future means both avoiding the accumulation of more debt as well as setting themselves up for large future purchases such as new car or a home.
+Assuming that most college grads have at least some debt, whether it be student loans, car loans, no credit check loans at Gday Loans, credit card debt or some combination of these, properly managing their finances into the future means both avoiding the accumulation of more debt as well as setting themselves up for large future purchases such as new car or a home.
 Establishing good spending habits and saving money is important, but so, too, is working to consciously build credit through simple steps and good habits.

 1. Open a Bank Account